Hetland School

-The Hetland School, on Park St. in Hetland, South Dakota, was built in 1904.
+The Hetland School, on Park Street in Hetland, South Dakota, was built in 1904.
 It was listed on the National Register of Historic Places in 2002.
 The listing included one contributing building and three contributing objects.

 It was designed by C.A.
 Johnson.
 A 1920 addition was built by M.A.
 Melstad.

 The main part of the building is 52x68 ft in plan.